AstroCorp/ComfyUI-Updater/README.md

    ```
 3. Enter the target version and your current ComfyUI path when prompted.

 The script will validate your input, download the specified version, and automatically move models and output files.
+Additionally, it will create hard links to the `output` and `models` directories, ensuring that your data remains accessible.
+The script also installs `ComfyUI-Manager` to enhance your workflow.

 ---